 The primary function of the network equipment enclosures was to provide physical and electromagnetic security to various types of Cisco IE Ethernet network switches and the thousands of accompanying connecting datacoms, Ethernet and fibre optic cables.

 The communications requirement was substantial – the carriers need constant contact with all in-flight aircraft, the consort group, HQ and land forces.
-The network switches process and route this vital communications data.
+The network switches process and routes this vital communication data.

 CP Cases introduced and utilised novel designs embracing the same materials developed specifically for EMC/EMI screening used as part of the ‘ERACK’ series of portable Anti- Vibration rackmount containers, which are performance certified to provide a high level of electromagnetic shielding.